 If you have already created a logging profile for this implementation, select it from the list.
 You must create a profile before it is available in the list.

 Virtual Server and Pools

-This section gathers information about your E-Business Suite deployment for the BIG-IP virtual server and load balancing pool.
+This section gathers information about your Apache deployment that will be used in the BIG-IP virtual server and load balancing pool.

 1. What IP address do you want to use for the virtual server?